The Australian: Coverage

+The Australian is one of only two daily newspapers distributed nationally in Australia, the other being the Australian Financial Review.

-Daily sections include national news ("The Nation"), world news ("Worldwide"), sport news, and business news ("Business").
+Daily sections include national news ("The Nation"), world news ("Worldwide"), sport, and business ("Business").
 Contained within each issue is a prominent opinion/editorial (op/ed) section, including regular columnists and occasional contributors.
 Other regular sections include technology ("Australian IT"), media (edited by Darren Davidson since 2015), features, legal affairs, aviation, defence, horse-racing ("Thoroughbreds"), the arts, health, wealth, and higher education.
 A Travel + Luxury lift-out magazine is included on Saturdays, along with "Inquirer", an in-depth analysis of major stories of the week, alongside much political commentary.
 Saturday lift-outs include Culture (named Review until late October 2025) focusing on books, arts, film, and television, and The Weekend Australian Magazine, the only national weekly glossy insert magazine.
 A glossy magazine, Wish, is published on the first Friday of the month.

 "The Australian has long maintained a focus on issues relating to Aboriginal disadvantage."
 It also devotes attention to the information technology, defence and mining industries, as well as the science, economics, and politics of climate change.
 It has also published numerous special reports into Australia's energy policy, legal affairs, and research sector.

 The Australian Literary Review was a monthly supplement from September 2006 to October 2011.

 The tone and nature of The Australians coverage has changed over time, but since the late 20th century under the ownership of Rupert Murdoch and with Chris Mitchell as editor-in-chief, it has taken a markedly conservative direction.